 His research interests include the biomechanical testing of orthopaedic implants, computer-assisted surgery and the clinical outcomes of procedures for patellofemoral disorders.

-Mr Bailey has an NHS practice at the Royal Hampshire County Hospital where he manages disorders of the knee, shoulder and hip and treats upper and lower limb trauma.
+Mr Bailey has an NHS practice at the Royal Hampshire County Hospital where he manages disorders of the knee and hip and treats lower limb trauma.
 He is closely involved in the Enhanced Recovery Programme after joint replacement and the collection of Patient-Recorded Outcome Measures.